mattzipan/nodefarm/readme.md

 # Nodefarm - Simple node server with html template files

-- barebones node server that serves HTML templates with dynamic data from a JSON file.
+- barebone node server that serves HTML templates with dynamic data from a JSON file.
 - no express, just pure http module

-## To run it yourself, clone this repository and run..
+## To start

-1. npm install
-2. node index.js
+1. Clone github repo and cd into folder
+2. Run **npm install** in terminal
+3. Run **node index.js**